-The budget of the General Fund is prepared on the budgetary (legal) basis of accounting.
 The Institute is required to submit to the Legislative Budgetary Control Council an estimate of the financial requirements of the ensuing fiscal year.
 The General Fund appropriation is enacted into law by the Legislature and sent to the Governor for his signature.
 The Institute is authorized to transfer budget amounts between accounts in the General Fund.
 Revisions that alter total appropriations must be approved by the Legislature.
 The level of budgetary responsibility is by total appropriation.
-All annual appropriations lapse at fiscal year-end, and require that any amount not expended or encumbered at the close of the fiscal year be returned to the State General Fund, unless otherwise re-appropriated by subsequent legislative action.
+All annual appropriations lapse at fiscal year-end, and require that any amount not expended or encumbered at the close of the fiscal year be returned to the State General Fund, unless otherwise re-appropriation by subsequent legislative action.
 Current appropriation legislation authorizes such re-appropriation of prior funds.